Ookay: 2016

 On March 25, 2016, Ookay released a single titled "Thief" on digital platforms.
 A music video produced by Davin Tjen and directed by Rumena Dinevska for the song was uploaded onto Ookay's YouTube channel five days later.
 When asked when he started working on the song, Ookay said "...a year ago right after I came back from Coachella 2015".
 As of August 19, 2016, the song peaked at No. 27 on Billboard's Dance/Electronic Digital Songs chart.

 On October 7, 2016, Ookay released his second extended play titled Cocoon consisting of five songs.
-Speaking about fellow DJ and friend, Big Makk who died from a car crash in August, Ookay said "I can't believe that it had to be this way and I didn't even get to say goodbye".
+Speaking about fellow DJ and friend, Big Makk who died in a car crash in August, Ookay said "I can't believe that it had to be this way and I didn't even get to say goodbye".
 A tribute event, in which Ookay was a performer, had raised $8,000 in donations with all proceeds going to Big Makk's family.